Counts, never content.

 Watching over you.
 Never watching you.
 Here is exactly what that means — what leaves your phone, what never does, and why you can check for yourself.

-Audio is listened to and discarded on the device — no transcripts, no streams.
+Audio is listened to and discarded on the device — no transcripts, and no passive streaming (the one exception, Live Watch, is below — and only you can start it).
 If you explicitly opt in to evidence recording, a threat clip is captured — and it stays in the app's private storage on the phone that recorded it, is deleted automatically if you mark the incident a false alarm, and expires on a schedule you can see.
 Your account only ever learns that a recording exists.
 Camera frames are analysed on the device and thrown away unless a confirmed threat makes you choose to keep evidence.
 Face data, if you opt in to face recognition, is stored in your phone's secure enclave and never syncs anywhere — the account only ever holds a count of enrolled faces.
 Voice-prints, if you opt in to voice recognition, work the same way: an embedding of how a voice sounds, on this phone only — Halo recognises who is speaking, never what they say, and no speech is ever transcribed.
 Your home location stays on the phone too: the geofence is judged on-device, so your coordinates never reach your account.
 Raw sensor streams — accelerometer, barometer, light, magnetometer — and every learned baseline are processed live and never uploaded.
 Your safe word and duress word are stored only as salted hashes; the words themselves exist nowhere.

 Some things we hold in a form that we ourselves cannot read.
 Your safe and duress words are salted, one-way hashed — there is no key, so nothing can decrypt them: not us, not a court order, not a thief with a copy of the database.
 And the most sensitive things of all — recordings, face templates, voice-prints, your location — we solved even more simply: we never take them in the first place.
 What we cannot read, no one can take.